 This web site is by a former Calvinist, Steven L. Hitchcock, who is passionate about equipping Christians against the error of Calvinism.

-Steven has written a book entitled Recanting Calvinism, which provides numerous counter arguments to the Reformed position.
+I have written a book entitled Recanting Calvinism, which provides numerous counter arguments to the Reformed position.
+My most recent book Take Up Your Cross: Our Only Power to Live and Walk by the Spirit is a fruition of coming out of Calvinism.

 Here are some helpful links on this web site: